phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Query.rst

 public :doc:`Phalcon\\Mvc\\Model\\Query <Phalcon_Mvc_Model_Query>`  **setUniqueRow** (*boolean* $uniqueRow)

-Tells to the query if only the first row in the resultset must be resturned
+Tells to the query if only the first row in the resultset must be returned